TetsumichiUmada/text2emoji/README.md

 ![](images/confusion_matrix.png)

-It is obvious that the classifier has learned many significant patterns: the numbers along the diagonal are much higher that off the diagonal.
+It is obvious that the classifier has learned many significant patterns: the numbers along the diagonal are much higher than off the diagonal.
 That means true anger most often gets classified as anger, and so on.

 On the other hand, the classifier tends to often misclassify text messages associated with guilt, shame, and anger.
 This is perhaps because it's hard to pinpoint specific words or sequences of words that characterize these sentiments.
 On the other hand, messages involving _joy_ are more likely to have words such as "good", "like", and "happy", and the classifier is able to  handle such sentiments much better.